Moruya - Tuross Head

 Educational outcomes in Moruya - Tuross Head fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-A substantial 24.2% of the population is actively pursuing formal education, including 9.0% in primary, 7.2% in secondary, and 2.1% in tertiary education.
+A substantial 24.2% of the population actively pursues formal education.
+This includes 9.0% in primary education, 7.2% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education